paulocsanz/arraystring/README.md

  - `diesel-traits` enables diesel traits integration

      Opperates like `String`, but truncates it if it's bigger than capacity

+ - `no-panic` checks at compile time that the panic function is not linked by the library

+     Only works when all optimizations are enabled, and may break in future compiler updates.
+Please open an issue if you notice.

  - `logs` enables internal logging